 Age usually becomes the overriding factor that determines the level of respect a person commands throughout society.
 Elders are presumed to have great wisdom and be very deserving of authority.
 People tend to spend a lot of time with the older generation and give them the most attention in a room.
 Malaysians may use honorific speech and bow slightly when talking to someone older than them.

 Broadly, Malaysians come across as strikingly friendly and positive people.
 Their collective cultural focus on relationships and people means that they are exceedingly considerate in most situations.
-Today, the common Malaysian social attitude is based on striving for democracy, formal education, equal opportunities for the different races and respect of other religions.
+Today, the common Malaysian social attitude is based on striving for, formal education, equal opportunities for the different and respect of other religions.
 The country is unified by a strong cultural belief in the goodness of humanity.